Dank-o/Perfection_Entropy/README.md

 **Empirical Findings**

-The perfection entropy of odd pseudoperfect numbers (bounded below by approximately 2.55) is observed to be higher than that of even pseudoperfect numbers.
+The perfection entropy of odd pseudoperfect numbers is observed to be higher than that of even pseudoperfect numbers, with a boundary of approximately 2.55.

 Perfect numbers exhibit a converging pattern of entropy values, suggesting potential links between perfection entropy and number classification.